 The Echo hall was used for live concerts, recordings and videos.
 It is the biggest one in the Mine.
-In this place there is a playground, for spending quality time, and a concert area.
-Also, an underground lake can be of great interest; just imagine water in which you cannot drown (swimming is forbidden, but you can take a bout for a spin).
+In this place can be found a playground, for spending quality time, and a concert area.
+Also, an underground lake can be of great interest; just imagine water in which you cannot drown (swimming is forbidden, but you can take a boat for a spin).

 The Crivac hall is more history oriented.
-It has one of the last remaining pulley systems that predate modern day mining (a pendulum extraction system, that primarily used live horse power).
+It has one of the last remaining pulley systems that predate modern day mining (a pendulum extraction system, that primarily used horses power).

-Apart from these mainstream usage, some old abandoned galleries are home to an old meat production procedure.
-The salted pork meat is somewhat a delicacy, great with a shot of local plum palinca.
+Apart from these mainstream usages, some old abandoned galleries are home to an old meat production procedure.
+The salted pork meat produced here is a delicacy, great with a shot of local plum palinca.

 Either going for sightseeing, for entertainment or for food, this place is great for anybody curios; for me, every time I go in a salt mine, I put my finger on the salt flowers, that are created because of the mixture of humidity and salt, and always feel the need to taste it.
 It’s great to emerge myself in this experience with all my senses.
 The salty taste, the strong smell, the strange forms, the echo of the sound, the feel of the salt flower under my hand, it makes for a great experience of now.

 At some point in human history, salt was one of the currencies in the world?